 When I first walked this area over twenty years ago, it was possible if not entirely sensible, to walk quite close to the top of the vertigo inducing cliffs as the grass surface went almost to the cliff edge.
 The cliffs here are very popular with rock climbing enthusiasts and over the years it’s obvious now that a fair amount of erosion of the grass and soil surface has occurred.

 Walking to the St. Govans car park there is a track on the left to a cove and steps which lead down to the holy site of St Govan’s Chapel, a place steeped in myth and legend.
 That’s for another day and walk though.
-For now its a walk along the country lane to Bosherston village to finish the day with a meal and pint at the St. Govan’s Country Inn.
+For now our walk is back along the country lane to Bosherston village to finish the day with a meal and pint at the St. Govan’s Country Inn.

-This walk brings the distance we have covered so far on the Pembrokeshire Coast Path to 28 miles.
+Walk 8 brings the distance we have covered so far on the Pembrokeshire Coast Path from Amroth to St. Govan’s, to 26 miles.
+Join us again for walk 9 in the series.